 Additionally, a 4% Health and Education Cess is applied to the tax amount after adding surcharges in both regimes.

-As an employer, you are responsible for calculating the income taxes based on every employee’s preferred tax regime and remit them accordingly.
+As an employer, you are responsible for calculating the income taxes based on every employee’s preferred tax regime and remitting them accordingly

 By partnering with an Employer of Record (EOR) service like Wisemonk, companies can efficiently manage tax compliance and other employment-related responsibilities in India.

-The payroll process in India involves several crucial steps to ensure accurate calculation of employee compensation and compliance with local regulations.
-Here's a brief overview of the key stages in the Indian payroll process:
+The Indian payroll process involves several crucial steps to ensure accurate calculation of employee compensation and compliance with local regulations.
+Here's a brief overview of the key stages in the payroll processing in India:

 The first step in the payroll process is determining the employee's gross salary, which includes all earnings before deductions:

-3. Include any performance-based incentives or bonuses for the pay period.
+- Include any performance-based incentives or bonuses for employees in India for the pay period.

 After calculating the gross salary, various statutory and non-statutory deductions are applied: